 Broadly, curcumin exhibits anti-inflammatory activity, which can assist with treating cancer and increasing your dog’s comfort.23

-It’s likely that curcumin will make its biggest impact in treating complicated cancers with low survival rates.
-Broadly, new therapeutic strategies are needed for common cancers with low survival rates across the board.24 Curcumin may be such a strategy, given the positive results found in in vitro experiments with dog osteosarcoma cell lines.1,10,11
+Curcumin will likely make its biggest impact in treating complicated cancers with low survival rates.
+New therapeutic strategies are certainly needed for common cancers with low survival rates.24 Curcumin may be such a strategy, given the positive results found in in vitro experiments with dog osteosarcoma cell lines.1,10,11

-Overall, curcumin supplements are generally well tolerated by dogs.
+Overall, dogs generally tolerate curcumin supplements with few side effects.
 Concentration and method of administration likely play a large role in the side effects experienced.1

 - Three dogs had anemia